ozoneastrophysics/solar-system/README.md

 # Moons

 Moons are natural satelites that orbit a planet.
 There are two types of moons; rocky terrestrial moons and ice moons.
+There is a rare phenomenon where a moon orbits opposite to the way that its host planet is rotating.
+This is called a retrograde orbit.

 ## The Moon